 - Pterygium: A growth of tissue over the white part of your eye surface that can change your eyeball curve and cause astigmatism (vision problem that leads to blurred vision).

-The best way to protect your eyes is by wearing sunglasses and wearing a wide-brimmed hat.
+The best way to protect your eyes from uv damage is by wearing sunglasses and a wide-brimmed hat.
 Sunglasses do much more than just provide a dark filter over your eyes making it easier to see in the bright Jacksonville, FL sunlight.
 They’re a bit more complex than that and protect your eyes in a number of ways.

 Things to Remember When Choosing Sunglasses